netcomm/miniconf/README.md

 -----------

 ### server side
-you can download the server.zip, unzip it,in bin directory use 'miniconfServer.sh'(in linux) or 'miniconfServer.bat'(in windows),it will startup a an embedded Jetty server,the default port is 8810.
+you can download the server.zip, unzip it,in bin directory use 'miniconfServer.sh'(in linux) or 'miniconfServer.bat'(in windows),it will startup a an embedded Jetty server(jdk1.7 is required).

 ### web page
-- the main page url is http://your server ip:8810/
+- the main page url is http://your server ip:8810/ (the default port is 8810)

 ![indexpage](images/index.png "index")